Azure/azure-powershell/src/VMware/docs/Az.VMware.md

 Create or update a addon in a private cloud

 ### [New-AzVMwareAddonSrmPropertiesObject](New-AzVMwareAddonSrmPropertiesObject.md)
-Create a in-memory object for AddonSrmProperties
+Create a Srm object for AddonSrmProperties

 ### [New-AzVMwareAddonVrPropertiesObject](New-AzVMwareAddonVrPropertiesObject.md)
-Create a in-memory object for AddonVrProperties
+Create a Vr object for AddonVrProperties

 ### [New-AzVMwareAuthorization](New-AzVMwareAuthorization.md)
 Create or update an ExpressRoute Circuit Authorization in a private cloud